Culture of England: Sport

-Football maintains a consistent popularity across the country and is often indicative of trends across wider culture in England, such as in clothing and music.
-Different sports directly represent the different social classes within England.
-Rugby league, for instance, was traditionally associated with the old mill towns of north-west England, whereas cricket and rugby union have their origins in the public schools of the 18th and 19th centuries respectively.
+The first known modern rowing races began from competition among the professional watermen in England on the River Thames in London.
+Prizes for wager races were often offered by the London Guilds and Livery Companies or wealthy owners of riverside houses.
+The oldest surviving such race, Doggett's Coat and Badge was first contested in 1715 and is still held annually from London Bridge to Chelsea.
+During the 19th century these races were to become numerous and popular, attracting large crowds.
+Prize matches amongst professionals similarly became popular on other rivers throughout Great Britain in the 19th century, notably on the Tyne.
 Since 1829 an annual rowing race between the Cambridge University Boat Club and the Oxford University Boat Club, rowed between men's and women's open-weight eights on the River Thames, has taken place.
 It is also known as the University Boat Race and the Oxford and Cambridge Boat Race.

 Golf has been prominent in England; due in part to its cultural and geographical ties to Scotland, the home of Golf.
 There are both professional tours for men and women, in two main tours: the PGA Tour and the European Tour.
 England has produced grand slam winners: Cyril Walker, Tony Jacklin, Nick Faldo, and Justin Rose in the men's and Laura Davies, Alison Nicholas, and Karen Stupples in the women's.
 The world's oldest golf tournament, and golf's first major is The Open Championship, played both in England and Scotland.
 The biennial golf competition, the Ryder Cup, is named after English businessman Samuel Ryder who sponsored the event and donated the trophy.
 Nick Faldo is the most successful Ryder Cup player ever, having won the most points (25) of any player on either the European or US teams.

 In boxing, under the Marquess of Queensberry Rules, England has produced many world champions across the weight divisions internationally recognised by the governing bodies.
 World champions include Bob Fitzsimmons, Ted "Kid" Lewis, Randolph Turpin, Nigel Benn, Chris Eubank, Frank Bruno, Lennox Lewis, Ricky Hatton, Naseem Hamed, Amir Khan, Carl Froch, and David Haye.
 In women's boxing, Nicola Adams became the world's first woman to win an Olympic boxing gold medal at the 2012 Summer Olympics.
 Originating in 17th and 18th-century England, the thoroughbred is a horse breed best known for its use in horse racing.
 The National Hunt horse race the Grand National, is held annually at Aintree Racecourse in early April.
 It is the most watched horse race in the UK, attracting casual observers, and three-time winner Red Rum is the most successful racehorse in the event's history.
 Red Rum is also the best-known racehorse in the country.